wrench-project/wrench/SERVERLESS.md

   - What about storage?
     - Ideally there would be a short-lived storage service created for each invocation, so that each invocation has its own playpen
     - Henri believes that this can be done with the current abstractions provided by WRENCH:
-      - The "internal" storage service on the compute node is set to use LRU caching
-      - It is where downloaded images are stored
       - Whenever a function is invoked:
         - Download the corresponding image if needed
         - Read the corresponding image from the disk (while it's being read, it's unevictable)